olivierverdier/spinsys/README.md

 ## Available systems

-There are two common spin systems which are already available in thie package.
+There are two common spin systems which are already available in this package.

 ### Spin chain